How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 What are the biggest red flags when hiring a developmental editor?

-Watch for vague deliverables, generic feedback, evasive answers about AI use, no written terms, pressure to book quickly, or grand promises about bestsellers, agents, or publishers.
+Watch for vague deliverables, generic promises, evasive answers about AI, no written terms, pressure to book quickly, or claims about guaranteed publication, sales, agents, or bestseller status.

 Before you pay, ask direct questions.
 What will you receive?
-How is the feedback delivered?
+How will the feedback be delivered?
 Is AI used?
 What are the terms?
 Can you see a sample of their feedback?
-A good editor should make the decision feel clearer, not more pressured.
+Good answers should reduce uncertainty, not add to it.

-The right developmental edit will not guarantee publication, sales, or success.
-What it should do is help you understand your manuscript more clearly, see the reader’s experience more honestly, and know what to work on next.
+A developmental edit will not guarantee publication, sales, or success.
+What it should do is help you see your manuscript more honestly, understand the reader’s experience more clearly, and know what to work on next.

 If you would like to see how BubbleCow approaches developmental feedback before committing, you can request a free sample edit.
-It is a simple way to decide whether the feedback feels clear, useful, and right for your book.
+Use it to decide whether the feedback feels clear, useful, and right for your book.